Scandinavian Tobacco Group A/S: Transactions in connection with share buy-back programme

 |Accumulated under the programme

+*According to separate agreements as from 20 May 2022 Chr.
+Augustinus Fabrikker Aktieselskab (CAF) participates on a 27.0% pro-rata basis and C.W.Obel A/S (CWO) participates on a 12.5% pro-rata basis to the shares purchased in the share buy-back programme.

-A detailed overview of transactions during the period 25 April – 29 April 2022 is attached to this announcement.
+A detailed overview of transactions during the period 20 June–24 June 2022 is attached to this announcement.

-Following the above transactions STG owns a total of 5,833,478 treasury shares, corresponding to 5.98% of the total share capital.
+Following the above transactions Scandinavian Tobacco Group A/S owns a total of 1,990,830 treasury shares, corresponding to 2.14% of the total share capital.

 For further information, please contact: